ministryofjustice/hmpps-e-surveillance-ui/README.md

 To request specific users and roles then raise a PR to [update the seed data](https://github.com/ministryofjustice/hmpps-auth/blob/main/src/main/resources/db/dev/data/auth/V900_3__users.sql) for the in-memory DB used by Auth

+### Application Routes

+Once logged in, the application provides the following routes:

+- `/` - Home page
+- `/upload` - Upload CSV files (case files and event files) to S3
+- `/person-data` - Search and view person data (people on probation)
+- `/practitioner-data` - Search and view practitioner data
+- `/trigger-notification` - Manually trigger notifications for testing (without file upload)

+### File Upload

+The `/upload` route allows uploading of two CSV file types:
+1. **Case Files** - CSV files containing person data
+2. **Event Files** - CSV files containing monitoring events from tags/anklets

+Files are uploaded to a temporary directory (`temp/`) and then processed to S3.
+**Note**: The temporary directory must exist and have write permissions.

+### Manual Notification Testing

+The `/trigger-notification` route allows you to manually trigger notifications without uploading files, useful for testing the notification pipeline directly.

 ### Run linter